TifMoe/skinny-bones-jekyll/_posts/blog/2018-02-04-chicago-grad-rates.md

 I used cross validation and started with a simple linear model using my most predictive feature - the school's Average ACT score - to predict graduation rates.

 To evaluate my model, I want to compare the average error (distance between my prediction line and the actual values) in my training data to my validation data.
-Because we use the training data to (cough cough) *train* the model - I want to make sure I'm not seeing a low error due to over fitting.
+Because we use the training data to (cough cough) *train* the model - I want to make sure I'm not seeing a low error due to overfitting.
 To account for this, I compared the average error (Root Mean Square Error, to be specific) from my training data to the error in predictions on my validation data and make sure they're relatively consistent.
 With small datasets, you can use cross validation to accomplish this - more to come on cross validation in a future post!

 Below, you can see that the relationship doesn't look entirely linear (there's a curve to the data) but my model is a straight line.